My struggles, failures, and successes with raising multi-lingual kids and teaching them a minority language.

 My two-year-old daughter recently stopped talking to me.

 My six-year-old son stopped talking to me years ago.

 In Chinese, that is.

-When my daughter stopped speaking to me in Chinese, I felt like I had failed again as a mother and an educator.
+When my daughter stopped speaking to me in Chinese, I felt like I had failed again as a mother.
 I had failed with my son when I let English slip into our daily conversations.
 I failed him when I spoke English in front of other English-speaking friends.
 I failed him when I spoke English with him at home when we were around my husband.
 I failed him by not giving him enough Chinese language exposure.

 As a result of these failures, my son, who was speaking more Chinese than English until he started nursery at age 3, stopped speaking in Chinese and switched to English before I realized it was happening.
 I continued to speak to him in Chinese but he would always respond in English.

 I had a second child when my son was four.
 I swore that I would do things differently with her.
 I would stick to the OPOL strategy – One Parent One Language – in front of my husband, in front of strangers, and in front of friends and family that did not speak Chinese.
 I had friends who had used this strategy successfully.
 My friends’ kids would speak to me in English and then turn to their parent and speak effortlessly in Italian, Swedish, German or French…

 So I spoke Chinese exclusively to my daughter.
 I read to her in Chinese, sang to her in Chinese even though I knew only one Chinese song.
 Things were going well.
 Her vocabulary in both English and Chinese continued to grow and her retention of random words – mostly involving animals or nature – amazed me.
 Even though she was in nursery surrounded by English speakers, she continued to speak to me in Chinese.
 I thought it was safe to give myself a pat on the back.